ClayShoaf/ClayShoaf/README.md

-I'm not a programmer, but sometimes I can grok your code and contribute someting.
+Sometimes I can grok your code and contribute someting.